JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main Exam 2026 April 6 Session 2 Shift 1 Chemistry Analysis (Topic-Wise Weightage)

 The table below is useful for students to find out which chapters dominated the chemistry section in the April 6 Shift 1 paper.
-The section will be updated once the exam finishes and our team receives memory-based chemistry questions.
+The section is updated based on the memory-based questions recieved after the exam finished.

 | Chapter | Weightage (%) | Approx. Questions |